A Second Main Theorem for Entire Curves Intersecting Three Conics: Generating Independent Twisted Jet Differentials via Slanted Vector Fields

 \section{\bf Generating Independent Twisted Jet Differentials via Slanted Vector Fields}

-To construct an additional family of independent negatively twisted jet differentials, we employ Siu's slanted vector field method~\cite{Siu2004}.
+To construct an additional family of independent negatively twisted jet differentials, we employ Siu's method of slanted vector fields~\cite{Siu2004}.
 This approach generalizes to $k$-jet spaces the original technique developed for $1$-jet spaces by Clemens~\cite{Clemens1986}, Ein \cite{Ein1988}, and Voisin~\cite{Voisin1996} in their study of rational curves.

 The method was first implemented by P\u{a}un~\cite{mihaipaun2008} for compact surfaces in $\mathbb{P}^{3}$.
 Rousseau~\cite{Rousseau2009} subsequently established the logarithmic theory for pairs $(\mathbb{P}^{2},D)$ with curve configurations $D$, while in~\cite{Rousseau2007cpt,Rousseau2007log} he further extended both P\u{a}un's setting and the logarithmic case to threefolds.
 For hypersurfaces $H\subset\mathbb{P}^n$ of arbitrary dimension, Merker~\cite{Merker2009} established the complete generalization, thereby realizing Siu's original vision concerning generic global generation.
 The logarithmic counterpart for pairs $(\mathbb{P}^n,H)$ was subsequently obtained by Darondeau~\cite{Darondeau_vectorfield}.